collective/collective.collectionfilter/README.rst

     a LeafletJS map which shows and filters ``IGeolocatable`` items on it (this feature is available if ``collective.geolocationbehavior`` is installed and the behavior is activated on a contenttype.
-See installation notes below)
+See installation notes below) ``Collection Result Listing Sort``
+    a list of indexes where the user can sort the filtered result listing

 Filter Results with portlets